-Accent Resources was granted the tenement during 2008 and are currently in their second 5 year grant period due to expire mid-2018.
+ACS was granted the tenement during 2008 and are currently in their second 5 year grant period due to expire mid-2018.
 Work completed during tenure includes regional field mapping, regional aeromagnetic interpretation and 2 ground line traverses, database compilation, soil sampling and AC drilling.

 Due to the lack of subsurface information and a high proportion of salt lake cover, two geophysical surveys were undertaken during the financial year; gravity (western portion) and aeromagnetic (eastern infill) These were designed to help define geological architecture and preliminary local scale target definition.
-Southern Geoscience Consultants 'SGC' are currently processing and interpreting geophysical data (report pending).
-This report will help bring the project to decision point and highlight any potential exploration targets.
-Potential exists at the main Hope River prospect for the definition of high grade shoots as delineated by Doray Minerals Ltd (ASX:DRM) at their Andy Well Project.
+Southern Geoscience Consultants 'SGC' completed a high level geophysical report which identified 41 conceptual targets based on combined historical geological mapping, all available drill data and geophysics.
+Accent Resources has ranked these targets and have prioritized the top 3 targets and designed drilling over Target one.
+A POW application is currently in the process of being completed and on condition of board approval.